i5heu/TestDreadnought/README.md

 console.log("Global settings loaded"); // This will be printed in the console before executing an test
 ```

+There must also be a `extensions.go` Plugin in the `extensions/out` folder.
+You can copy a example one from the `test_example` folder.
+See the "Building your own extensions" section for more information.

 ## Writing your first test

 TestDreadnought uses ES5 JavaScript as language for writing tests.